 <?php $price = $product->get_price() ? $product->get_price() : 0; ?> <p id="learn-more" class="affirm-as-low-as" data-page-type="product" data-amount="<?php echo floatval( $price * 100 ) ?>"> </p>

-As this is a custom WooCommerce product type.
-We don't have support out of the box to support this product type.
+As this is a custom WooCommerce product type, we do not have support out of the box to support this product type.

 Instructions can be found here to add promotion messaging to these products.